denismm/mazebook/README.md

 ## maze algorithms

-* `-a', `--algorithm`: maze algorithm to use.
+* `-a`, `--algorithm`: maze algorithm to use.
 Not all algorithms are available for all grids.

 ** aldous_broder
 ** wilson
 ** hunt_kill